Fifth Annual Oktoberfest — Sat-Sun, Oct. 3-4

-Break out your dirndls and lederhosen and head to the Flora-Bama, because it's time to welcome the fall at the fourth annual Perdido Key Oktoberfest!
-The event — from 2-10 p.m. on Oct.
-5 and 6 — will feature authentic German food and beer, live music, Bavarian feats of strength and more.
-Admission is free and open to all ages during the day.
-There will even be a root beer garden for the kids!
-After 6pm regular cover charges will apply: $5 for those 21 and older, $15 for those 18 to 20.
-Festivalgoers who arrive in costume will be rewarded with door prizes.
+Break out your dirndls and lederhosen and head to the Perdido Key Visitor Center, because it's time to welcome the fall at the fifth annual Perdido Key Oktoberfest!
+The event — on Oct.
+3 and 4 — will feature authentic German food and beer, live music, Bavarian feats of strength and more.

 Polka: A taste of the old, a taste of the new